 Married to a family historian, Felicity is learning more about her ancestral West Cork heritage.
 It is always difficult to find out how Irish society has worked and where information can be found from overseas.
 Having resettled back in West Cork, this is an interesting trail for both of us.

 Like many people, research starts from a few family stories and incomplete pencil notes by an elderly relative.
 While many records are lost in Ireland’s turbulent past, there is often someone who is related (or not) “who knows someone, who knows someone who knows something”.
 This is only found on the ground when talking about family and local history.
 Many families have an oral tradition going back many generations that fill in gaps that can no longer be found in records.
 Sadly, modern life increasingly restricts this information to a passing older generation.
 However, there are many gems to be found on snippets of paper tucked away in the back of drawers and cupboards.

 While Mark’s Irish roots are known only from their first appearance in England in 1822, an examination of Felicity’s ancestral surnames shows there is no doubting her ancestral roots.
 Many of these family names are traditionally longstanding Catholic Irish, such as (with or without the O’) BRIEN, CONNELL, DONOVAN, FITZPATRICK, LOWNEY (SULLIVAN Laune), NEILL and SULLIVAN.
 Researching church records is frustrated by the Diocese of Cork not insisting on church records being kept until relatively recent times.
 Consequently, anyone with ancestry in Clonakilty will not find records prior to 1809, and 1819 in Dunmanway, as examples.
 Felicity’s families provide a historical snapshots of Ireland through the recent two centuries.

 More connected than suspected

 With a FITZPATRICK connection, through marriage, to the family of West Cork hero Michael COLLINS, and a great uncle that participated in the Kilmichael Ambush, in many ways Felicity seems to be related to almost everyone around the district.
-Therefore, it is understandable why she feels some much at home.
+Therefore, it is understandable why she feels so much at home.

 Where you can get free help with your Irish Ancestral Research